 Installations will vary according to the type of connection to the vehicle and the type of information to be collected.
-The following installation options are available, "Install an AIM using the OBD Connection" and "Install an AIM with a Vehicle Speed Sensor (Odometer) Input Only":
+The following installation options are available:

-Install an AIM using the OBD Connection
+- Install an AIM with an OBD Connection - Install an AIM with a Vehicle Speed Sensor (Odometer) Input Only - Install an AIM with an Analog Chronometer Input

-The AIM must be mounted out of harm's way but remain accessible for service and troubleshooting.
-Troubleshooting will utilize the AIM's LED Lights.
+Install an AIM with an OBD Connection

-Le AIM doit être monté hors de danger, mais reste accessible pour le service et le dépannage.
+CAUTION The AIMs should be mounted out of harm's way but remain accessible for service and troubleshooting.
+Troubleshooting will utilize the AIM's LED Lights .
+MISE EN GARDE Le module AIM doit être monté hors de danger, mais reste accessible pour le service et le dépannage.

-- 1. Select a mounting location for the AIM.
+1. Select a mounting location for the AIM.
 Recommended locations are under the dash or under the seat on the same side of the vehicle as the fuel tank's filler neck.
-The OBD interface cable must connect between the AIM and the OBD receptacle. - 2.
-Mount the AIM in the selected location.
+The OBD interface cable must connect between the AIM and the OBD receptacle.

-NOTE Installations in Canada require the use of two 12-gauge wires to ground the AIM2.4 to a chassis ground (Ref: CAN/CSA-C22.2, No. 157-92, para 4.3.8.6).
+NOTE Installations in Canada require the use of two 12-gauge wires to ground the AIM2.4 7.0.2 to a chassis ground (Ref: CAN/CSA-C22.2, No. 157-92, para 4.3.8.6).